biemond/com.athom.xbox/README.md

 # XBOX

 See your friends, look what if they are online, see what they are playing and get notified.
-Also turn on your Xbox One using this app

 ## Friend

-Add a XBOX friend as device, we will poll every 10 minutes for its current status
+Add a XBOX friend as device, we will poll every 5 minutes for its current status

-## Turn on

-Use this app to turn on your Xbox one using an Athom Homey flow or your smartphone

-_Power off is not supported at the moment._

-### Retrieving the required XBOXApi token
+### Retrieving the required xbl.io api token

-When you go this page https://xapi.us/ you can signup for a free or paid account, it detects how many requests you do in a hour ( max of 60 api requests a hour when you go for a free account)
+When you go this page https://xbl.io/ you can signup for a free account, it detects how many requests you do in a hour ( max of 150 api requests a hour when you go for a free account)

 ## Flows